BMC School Climbing Activity Packs

 Climbing skill is developed by having a go, making mistakes and learning from that process.
 Our role as a coach is to make the size of the steps appropriate for each student, by providing the structure and support to help them achieve the goals that they have set.
 A progressive application / Situational Awareness approach to learning can support students by making it feel that each step is achievable.
 Meaning that motivation and engagement are maintained, through the learning process.
 This can be likened to us supporting a step ladder, the student still must climb up the ladder themselves, we just make sure that the rungs are close enough together.

-These cards have been designed to allow your students to develop their own climbing around 7 different climbing themes.
-In all cases there are floor-based activities that allow the students to draw their own conclusions, by initially getting them to Notice elements that effect a climbing performance.
+These cards have been designed to allow your students to develop their own climbing around seven different climbing themes.
+In all cases there are floor-based activities that allow the students to draw their own conclusions, by initially getting them to Notice elements that affect a climbing performance.
 These activities and suggested questions are of a progressive nature that help the students to develop their understanding, before encouraging them to predict outcomes.
 Success is only achieved once they can actively predict an outcome.

 Through the use of a climbing and/or traverse wall the following elements of the Physical education programmes of study for KS2 and KS3 can be met: